margelo/expensify-app-fork/contributingGuides/ACCESSIBILITY.md

 - **GenericPressable**: A basic pressable component with generic functionality.
 It should generally only be used to creating a new, custom pressable components.
 Avoid using it directly.

-- **PressableWithFeedback**: A pressable component that provides standardised visual and haptic feedback upon pressing.
+- **PressableWithFeedback**: A pressable component that provides standardized visual and haptic feedback upon pressing.

 - **PressableWithoutFeedback**: A pressable component without any visual or haptic feedback.